aesalazar/AsteroidsWasm/readme.md

 Microsoft has made Blazor officially part of .NET Core.
 It was first included in 3.0 Preview 4.
 Prior to that it was a separate library/install.

+The difference between the Wasm and Server projects is the hosting model.
+With Blazor, you have the option to either fully host the code and application on Client-Side via WebAssembly or Server-Side with updates pushed to the Client via [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-3.1).
+In a production application, the choice would be highly dependent on the situation and more information can be found on Microsoft's [Hosting Models](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.1) Page.

 To build the app, simply do it from Visual Studio - just make sure you have all dependencies listed on their Getting Stated page at [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client).

-Building from CLI in the Asteroids.Blazor project folder is also an option:
+Building from CLI in the `Asteroids.Blazor.Wasm` project folder is also an option:

 `dotnet build -c Release`